UPraggy/PY_DATASCIENCE_AND_MACH_LEARN/index.md

-# INTROCUÇÃO
+# INTRODUCTION
 Repository for studies on Machine learning and data science based on python

-# LINKS PARA CADA TEMA
+# LINKS FOR EACH THEME

 - **[PANDAS ESSENCIALS](https://upraggy.github.io/PY_DATASCIENCE_AND_MACH_LEARN/PANDAS)**